Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 2. Canyon Road

 Canyon Road is not just a place to visit.
 It is a destination that inspires and excites me.
 It offers a taste of local culture and creative passion.
-The experience here feels magical and true to Santa Fe.
+The experience here feels magical and authentic to Santa Fe.

 3. Top Ski Destinations, Ski Santa Fe and Ski Taos

 The good thing is Ski Santa Fe is only 16 miles from the city, which makes it easy to access.
 It has 83 trails that welcome both skiers and snowboarders.
 The vertical drop is 1,725 feet.
 The base elevation is 10,350 feet.
 Every year, the mountain gets about 225 inches of snow.
 After skiing, visitors stop at La Casa Lodge for a warm meal.
 The menu includes grilled dishes, pizza, and pasta.
-If you like recommendations, I would recommend Totemoff’s Bar as the perfect spot.
+If you like recommendations, I recommend Totemoff’s Bar as the perfect spot.
 Guests enjoy burgers while listening to live music on Saturdays.

 Ski Taos is another top spot for winter fun.
 The resort has a vertical drop of 3,274 feet.
 It offers some of the best snow conditions in the West.
 It was founded in 1954 by Ernie Blake.
 He was a ski enthusiast.
 Once he was on his flight and saw this mountain from his plane.
 The resort still carries its European-style charm.
 The 80-room lodge and spa give visitors a cozy place to rest.
 The wild landscape is also home to bighorn sheep, which makes the scenery even more special.